csartoshi/bitcoin/README.md

 * Hard Money You Can't Fuck With - by Jason Williams
 * The Little Bitcoin Book - by Bitcoin Collective
 * Inventing Bitcoin - by Yan Pritzker
-* Bitoin: Sovereignty through mathematics - by Knut Svanholm
+* Bitcoin: Sovereignty through mathematics - by Knut Svanholm
 * Economics in One Lesson - by Henry Hazlitt
 * Incerto Series - by Nassim Taleb
 * Bitcoin Billionaires - by Ben Mezrich
 * The Dao of Capital: Austrian Investing in a Distorted World - by Mark Spitznagel

 ### 📃 Articles & Essays
 * Robert Breedlove
   * Bitcoin and the Number Zero
   * Masters of Slaves and Money
   * Our Most Brilliant Idea